Carl Kinscherf

-Carl Raymond Kinscherf (1919-2006) was a professional American football player from New Jersey.
+Carl Raymond Kinscherf (1919-2006) was an American professional football player from New Jersey.
 Kinscherf played fullback, defensive back, and punter for the New York Giants in the National Football League (NFL) during the 1943 and 1944 seasons.
 He tied the NFL record for most punts in a game (14) while competing against the Detroit Lions on November 7, 1943.
 (While competing for the Oakland Raiders, Leo Araguz set the current record of 16 punts in a game played against the San Diego Chargers on October 11, 1998.)
 Playing in the 1944 NFL Championship Game at the Polo Grounds, Kinscherf substituted at fullback.

 Early life and education

 Kinscherf was born in Brooklyn, New York, on October 20, 1919, to Richard Kinscherf and Ann Kinscherf, and he grew up in Morristown, New Jersey.
 In 1938, Kinscherf graduated from the Morristown School (now Morristown-Beard School).
 Morristown-Beard School elected him to their Athletic Hall of Fame in 1986.

 After graduating from high school, Kinscherf attended Colgate University in Hamilton, New York.
 Competing alongside Andy Rooney, Kinscherf played on the Colgate Raiders football team during the 1940 and 1941 seasons.
 He wore number 15.
 Beginning his professional career, Kinscherf played for the Patterson Panthers, a team in the American Association, during the 1942 season.